jannikschmees/PricesDrAnsayAPI/README.md

 - First data point: When there's no previous data for comparison

 The "Show only price changes" filter lets you focus on products that have price increases, decreases, or are new to the dataset, hiding products with unchanged prices.

+## Pharmacy Filters

+The "Hide Sanvivo best prices" filter allows you to focus only on products where Sanvivo is not the pharmacy offering the lowest price.
+This is useful for identifying competitive pricing opportunities or products where other pharmacies are more competitive.

 ## Database